 Can a third party pay the levy invoice on behalf of another company?

-Yes, we will accept third-party payment; however, it must be submitted with a copy of the invoice and not combined with other payments.
+Yes, we accept third-party payments; however, they must be submitted with a copy of the invoice and cannot combined with other payments.

 What happens if a licensee does not pay the levy invoice?

 The AER has compliance and enforcement tools that may be applied in the event of nonpayment.
-This includes the application of a penalty in an amount equal to 20 percent of the levy.
+This includes applying a penalty equal to 20% of the levy amount.
+The AER may also consider nonpayment during a licence transfer application or when assessing a company’s eligibility to hold AER licences and approvals.